hzhang0229/KNNEEG/README.md

 ```bash
 pip3 install -r general_requirements.txt
 ```
-We do suggest install each item listed in this txt. file individually because our research shows the above instruction is not working.
-We will fix this issue soon.
+We do suggest install each item listed in this txt. file individually just in case our research shows the above instruction is not working.

 ## Pytorch Requirements